radical-semiconductor/woodpecker/README.md

 Send us your solutions (and resumes!) at woodpecker@radicalsemiconductor.com.

+IMPORTANT: you can send in solutions to individual challenges one at a time before you finish the whole set!
+Once we start hosting the leaderboard Wednesday, we'll just add your solutions as we receive them.
+Feel free to even send partial solutions, e.g. if you want to submit your resume as well!

 ## Story

 > The year is 2089.
 You are a cryptographer for Kaizen Security, a company specializing in endpoints securing traffic to and from on-network company artificial intelligences.